mnvr/mast/README.md

 ## Running the generator locally

-The site is a single† HTML file, running on GitHub pages.
+The site is a single† HTML file, hosted on GitHub pages.
 To run locally, you can clone the repository and open the HTML file in your browser.

 <small>† for convenience of bugfixes, the template CSS is in a separate file,
 but you can hardcode its contents in the HTML too.</small>